fatehuh/INFOSYS221-Journals/README.md

 * Reflection Question #29: In what ways did your work not meet the standards for this assignment?*

 During the group exercise for Lab 5, I tried to contribute to the discussion of writing the codes.
 I have the idea of how to structure the code and where to reuse functions, but I can improve better as a code writer.
 My part of the group work does not meet the lab assignment standard because there are some incomplete functions calls that we forgot to include and I overlooked it.

+## 3. Assignment Content – Inward Looking
+* Reflection Question #13: Did you meet your standards?*

+My groups matched my standards in designing the prototype for our application.
+I find our group prototype to be neat and professional-looking and it ticks all of the boxes for me.
+We did go beyond what the instructor asked of us and used digital prototyping instead of paper prototype and it turns out great.
+I am pleased with my group’s assignment 2 effort.